-How To Fix Programs Not Opening After Virus Attack
+How To Fix Programs And Exe File Not Opening After Virus

-This problem affects .exe files such as Microsoft Word and your antivirus program etc. You may still be able to open certain features of Windows (e.g. Control Panel) because these are not .exe files so are unaffected.
+This problem will affect all exe files – programs such as Microsoft Word or your antivirus program etc. However you may still be able to open certain features of Windows (e.g. Control Panel) because these are not .exe files so are unaffected.

-How To Fix It – To resolve this manually, you need to make the following 2 changes to the Windows registry to reset the .exe association back to the correct values.
-There is an automated fix as an alternative described lower down.
+To resolve this manually, you need to make the following 2 changes to the Windows registry to reset the .exe association back to the correct values.
+There is an automated fix as an alternative – described in the next section.

 Note: The registry is a very important database containing Windows configuration settings – before editing it you should try to create a new System Restore Point in case you need to revert back to before the changes.